Almost an Angel: Box office

 The film was a commercial failure.
 It grossed just under $7 million in ticket sales against a $25 million budget.

 Critical response

 On Rotten Tomatoes it has an approval rating of 33% based on reviews from 9 critics.
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

-Roger Ebert of the Chicago Sun-Times gave it 2.5 out of 4 but couldn't quite recommend the film "the going gets a little thick at the end, and some of the plot developments are dumb...
+Roger Ebert of the Chicago Sun-Times gave it 2.5 out of 4, writing that "the going gets a little thick at the end, and some of the plot developments are dumb...
 But that isn't to say I'm scornful of the film's special qualities and its gentle good humor."